rockholla/terraform-packer-workshop/intermediate-terraform/exercises/10/README.md

 ...
 ```

-The `ADDR` mentioned in the usage output is would be the local terraform configuration `[RESOURCE TYPE].[RESOURCE IDENTIFIER]`.
+The `ADDR` mentioned in the usage output is the local terraform configuration `[RESOURCE TYPE].[RESOURCE IDENTIFIER]`.
 Let's go modify our configuration at this point to make some things clearer.
 Make our resource block in `main.tf` look like the following, so removing arguments from it

 ```
 resource "aws_key_pair" "my_key_pair" {}